roscoestar/roscoestar.github.io/about.md

 My background is in mechanical engineering, but I'm an amateur paleoartist and longtime dinosaur fanatic.

-I used to post new content to this blog whenever I had some to post, but from now on I'm going to try to post every Wednesday.
+New posts will now go up every other Wednesday.